thecannawiki/cannawiki-js/src/wiki/Nutrients.md

 Micronutrients are the elements that are needed in much smaller quantities than macronutrients, however, this does not make them any less important.

 #### Silica ####
-Silicon dioxide or "Silica" can increase stem diameter and boost chlorophyll production.<ref>https://www.maximumyield.com/simply-silica/2/1077</ref> Found in Diatomaceous earth.
+Silicon dioxide or "Silica" boosts chlorophyll production and can contribute to more dense buds.<ref>https://www.maximumyield.com/simply-silica/2/1077</ref> Found in Diatomaceous earth.

 #### Magnesium ####
 A mobile nutrient required for the creation of chlorophyll in a plant, a requirement of [Photosynthesis](/Plant_processes#photosynthesis).